Nairdaa/fly/README.md

 - [Map properties](#map-properties)
 - [Naming convention](#naming-convention)
 - [Zones TL;DR](#tldr)

+#### General rules
+- It is the mappers duty to reset any changed movement values on clients when they enter the start zone such as gravity or other speed modifiers.

 #### Map props
 - Refrain from using props that can be used to RNG player runs e.g. moving props (barrels, rotating things etc.) and opening doors.